mongodb/docs/source/includes/qe-tutorials/mongosh/README.md

 Do not install mongosh via homebrew on Mac OS.
 See https://jira.mongodb.org/browse/MONGOSH-1216 for details.

-For more information on installation requirements for QE, see [Installation Requirements](https://www.mongodb.com/docs/manual/core/queryable-encryption/install/#std-label-qe-install).
+For more information on installation requirements for {+qe+}, see [Installation Requirements](https://www.mongodb.com/docs/manual/core/queryable-encryption/install/#std-label-qe-install).

 ## Configure Your Environment